St Neot Parish Council

 PARISH COUNCIL VACANCY

-There is a vacancy on the Parish Council which will be filled by co-option at the next meeting on Wednesday 9th June 2021.
-Please register your interest with the Clerk on firstname.lastname@example.org before noon on Wednesday 9th June 2021.
+There is a vacancy on the Parish Council.
+The notice can be viewed under notices on this website.
+Please register your interest with the Clerk on email@example.com

 St Neot is a large, sparsely populated moorland parish on Bodmin Moor, Cornwall.
 The Fowey river forms the eastern and southern boundaries, the old road from Bodmin to Launceston forms the northern boundary, and the western boundary follows the Warleggan river before following the Bedalder stream running out of Dewey marsh high on the moor.